Dev-Craig44/node.js/README.md

 Our try/catch saved us from repetitive try/catch blocks, but we have to remember to call it EVERY TIME.

 - Download NPM package `npm i express-async-errors`

+## Logging Errors Using Winston

+The Windston logger has what we call a `Transport` which is a storage device for our logs